 You may want to double up on the hive tools and the protective clothing if you’re not the solitary type.
-You might also decide to do without certain items, or you might make some of the hive components yourself, but I’d say somewhere between $350 and $400 is about right for the bare minimum hive components, protective clothing, bee food and hive tools.
-Plus $200 for the bees and at least another $100 for sugar, nails and other miscellaneous items, and your grand total comes to $677.34.
+You might also decide to do without certain items, or you might make some of the hive components yourself, but I’d say $400 is about right for the bare minimum hive components, protective clothing, bee food and hive tools.
+Plus $200 for the bees and at least another $100 for sugar, nails and other miscellaneous items, and your grand total comes to $719.76.

 Knocking that total down isn’t too hard if you can build some of your own hive components.
 But chances are you’ll end up spending more money than you anticipated anyway.
 So I’d say $700 is realistic, and about $400 for every additional full hive probably isn’t too far off either (assuming you have to buy a nuc every time).
 If you eventually expand past, say, four hives, you can split your hives up on your own and save the $200 cost of a nuc per hive.
 But that’s down the road if you go that far.

-For a more detailed guided tour of beekeeping and how to get started, again, check out the How-To page; look at the pictures on the Photos page, and if anything grabs you, following the photo back to the original post; check out my YouTube videos; or read about us building our first hive and work your way through subsequent posts up to today.
+For a more detailed guided tour of beekeeping and how to get started, again, check out the How-To page; look at the pictures on the Photos page, and if anything grabs you, follow the photo back to the original post; check out my YouTube videos; or read about us building our first hive and work your way through subsequent posts up to today.
 It covers a lot of ground.